Catherine Moore

 Trustees and foundations, which have played a critical role in pioneering a holistic impact approach, can also deliver environmental and social outcomes through several means, including traditional grant-making, program-related investments (PRIs) and mission-related investments (MRIs).

-The support needed has expanded rapidly over the years and it is now commonplace for advisers to not only assist in creating new private wealth structures primarily focused on ESG, impact or sustainable investment objectives (be they trusts, foundations, companies or partnerships) but to provide advice on the evolving provisions, governance mechanisms, impact strategies, family constitutions and family office policies designed to further these objectives - or to introduce them where they have not previously been a clear objective particularly as next generation beneficiaries play a larger role in the family's wealth administration.
+The support needed has expanded rapidly over the years.
+It is now commonplace for advisers not only to assist in creating new private wealth structures primarily focused on ESG, impact or sustainable investment objectives (be they trusts, foundations, companies or partnerships) but to provide advice on the evolving provisions, governance mechanisms, family constitutions and family office policies designed to further these objectives.
+This involves introducing them where they have not previously been a clear objective, particularly as next generation beneficiaries play a larger role in the family's wealth administration.

-“More and more individuals are looking to align their personal values with the way they give and invest and this often requires long-term strategic thinking that an ESG framework can provide.
-Whether through foundations, trusts or other structures, family offices or impact investing, it’s become vital for clients to seek the right support and legal advice to bring new dimensions to their philanthropic activities.”
+Whether through foundations, trusts or other structures, family offices or impact investing, it's become vital for clients to seek the right support and legal advice to bring new dimensions to their philanthropic activities.

 To find out more about how our experienced team can help, please reach out to your usual Ogier contact or one of the contacts listed in this article.